 Dear Caring Parent,

-Parenting issues!
-They challenge our parenting skills.
+Annoying children!
+They challenge our parenting skill.

 Mom (about her son): He’s such a slob!
 I don’t care about his bedroom but the kitchen and living room?
 Ish, he’s a SLOB!

 Me: What happens when you ask him to pick up?

 Mom: He rolls his eyes and walks away.

 Mom chuckling and squirming a bit: A few things.
 I might roll my eyes back – but of course, he’s walking away so he doesn’t see that.
 I might sigh.
 I might yell at him, tell him how ungrateful he is.

 Me: What happens to what you wanted him to take care of?

 Mom sighs: I just wind up picking things up myself – it’s easier than arguing.

 Me: It’s pretty natural to feel just a tad bit annoyed!
 As well as to want to avoid arguments.
 What do you think is happening with him?

 Mom: He doesn’t respect me.